elementor/elementor-developers-docs/src/widgets/widget-inner-wrapper.md

 Optimized DOM for widget wrappers is not only setting `has_widget_inner_wrapper()` to `false`, it requires removal of `.elementor-widget-container` from all files, including PHP, CSS and JS.

-In the example code above, to fix is as simple as removing the `.elementor-widget-container` class from the selector:
+In the example code above, simply remove the `.elementor-widget-container` class from the selector:

 ```diff
 -	'{{WRAPPER}} > .elementor-widget-container h3' => 'color: {{VALUE}};',